Fission360/Turbo-Mini-AS/Setup Instructions/README.md

+# Setup Instructions
-You'll need to print out all your parts, and
+Firstly, you'll need to print out all your parts.
+Like the Mini-AfterSherpa, you'll need to press two threaded inserts into the top

 In your config, change "fan" to the below settings